Fast computation of elliptic curve isogenies in characteristic two: Applications

 \subsection{Isogenies of large degree}

-Let $E$ be an elliptic curve with complex multiplication defined in full generality over a field and $\ell>2$ a large prime integer.
-Note that in practice, the field of definition of $E$ is very small so that in this case, up to an endomorphism, an $\ell$-isogeny can be written as a composition of small isogenies.
+Let $E$ be an elliptic curve with complex multiplication defined over a finite field $k$ and $\ell>2$ a large prime integer.
+Here, the field of definition of $E$ is supposed to be very small compared to $\ell$ so that in this case, up to an endomorphism, an $\ell$-isogeny can be written as a composition of small isogenies.
 This can be done by working in the ideal class group of the endomorphism ring of $E$.
 In fact, the situation is very similar to that behind the algorithm given by Kohel in his thesis for computing the endomorphism ring of an elliptic curve.

 \begin{thm}[{\cite[Th.~1]{kohel96}}] There exists a deterministic algorithm that, given an elliptic curve $E$ over a finite field $k$ of $q$ elements, computes the isomorphism type of the endomorphism ring of $E$ and if a certain generalization of the Riemann hypothesis holds true, for any $\varepsilon>0$ runs in time $O(q^{1/3+\varepsilon})$. \end{thm}